 This is a relic from the early 1900s and was an incredibly high-tech attraction in its time.
-Now it’s nothing more than a throwback to a simpler time and is really quite disappointing if view by modern standards.
+Now it’s nothing more than a throwback to a simpler time and is really quite disappointing if viewed by modern standards.
 But that would be to miss the point.
-Viewed a historic cultural relic it’s a fascinating and brilliant landmark of the City.
+Viewed as a historic cultural relic it’s a fascinating and brilliant landmark of the City.
 It will only take a few minutes of your time to experience the “Camera” and take a peek back to a time without pocket-sized supercomputers!

 It is staggering to think of the progress we have made in a little over 100 years from this to the power of 4k wonder cameras we nonchalantly carry around in our back pockets.
 We love how this moment of history has been preserved and restored for us all to enjoy.

 Santa Monica Stairs – Miss

 We didn’t want to add this, as quite frankly it really isn’t something to do.
 But we fell for this “must-do” attraction too though so thought we would put it

 Billed as one for the Fitness buffs, but it isn’t.
 It’s a few steps.
 Comparable flights can be found in any city or town.
 If you are a fitness buff wanting a test, this is not it.
 They are not particularly long, or steep.
 If you are not a Fitness Buff, definitely skip as all you will find is a couple of flights of steps in a residential neighborhood, with no view.

 Instead explore the flights of stairs and overpasses that take you from palisades park, over the PCH, and down to the beach.
 Any expenditure of fitness is at least rewarded with Stunning Views.